← Back to Insights

 Most companies enter new markets based on ambition and rough market size estimates.
 The ones that get it right ask a different set of questions first.

-Market size is the most common starting point.
-It's also the least useful one in isolation.
+These are necessary questions.
+They are also the least useful ones in isolation.
 A large market with high regulatory complexity, thin local talent, and entrenched local competition is not an opportunity.
 It's a trap.
+And companies that enter based on market size alone discover this after they've already committed capital, signed leases, and made hiring decisions they can't easily reverse.

-One of the most overlooked readiness indicators is local talent availability.
-Not whether people exist in the market, but whether the specific profiles a company needs are available, what they cost, and how competitive the hiring environment is.
+One of the most consistently overlooked readiness indicators is local talent availability.
+Not whether people exist in the market, but whether the specific profiles a company needs are available, what they cost, and how competitive the hiring environment is for those profiles.

 International expansion fails more often from execution and compliance gaps than from bad strategy.
 The difference shows up in how well companies prepare before they commit.